 Intech Anchoring Urethane Injection System

-Urethane injection, also known as polyurethane or grout, is the most common way to seal and fill a crack in a concrete and foundations.
-The popularity of urethane injection as a solution is due to its flexibility and versatility for a variety of applications, including commercial and residential foundation repair.
+Urethane injection, also known as polyurethane or grout, is the most common way to seal and fill a crack in concrete and foundations.
+The popularity of urethane injection as a solution is due to its flexibility and versatility for a variety of applications.
+These include commercial and residential foundation or concrete crack repair.

 #900 Intech Anchoring Hydro Sealant

-#900 is a single component hydrophilic polyurethane chemical grout.
-When it comes in contact with water it quickly expands to form a tough flexible closed cell foam which bonds extremely well to concrete.
+#900 is a single-component hydrophilic polyurethane chemical grout.
+It quickly expands when it comes in contact with water.
+This expansion forms a sturdy, flexible closed cell foam that bonds very well to concrete.
 When cured it becomes an extremely tough and flexible barrier against water penetration.

 Properties of #900 Hydro Sealant